Dragonmystic707/exalted-reincarnated/docs/System.md

 Solars have a theme of *excellency*, so we should try to avoid too many limitations.
 As well, their powers should come from *within*, rather than externally.
-Let’s discard the *access to the Sun* right away.
+Let's discard the *access to the Sun* right away.

 *Damaging Creatures of Darkness* seems appropriate, let us keep it in.
-We’ll have to make sure the extra damage isn’t too little or too much by gauging it against other charms with that effect.
+We'll have to make sure the extra damage isn't too little or too much by gauging it against other charms with that effect.

-*Access to the sky* is limiting–you wouldn’t be able to use this underground or in tight enclosed spaces.
-That’s a reasonable limitation, and easily worked around in most cases.
+*Access to the sky* is limiting--you wouldn't be able to use this underground or in tight enclosed spaces.
+That's a reasonable limitation, and easily worked around in most cases.

 Excluding allies from the attack could be useful, but that may make the charm too powerful.
-Best just to leave it as a full, indiscriminate AoE attack–much akin to a bomb.
+Best just to leave it as a full, indiscriminate AoE attack--much akin to a bomb.
 The player will have to work around that.

-*“Solars being immune”* is an interesting one, because it’s both a benefit and a limitation.
-It means the solar could center the beam of light around themselves–and their party members, if they are Solars–and not be hurt.
+*"Solars being immune"* is an interesting one, because it's both a benefit and a limitation.
+It means the solar could center the beam of light around themselves--and their party members, if they are Solars--and not be hurt.
 A sort of an addendum to the above limitation.

-However, there are a couple of items to consider: the Solar thematic rely more on “human paragon” rather than “sun-powered.”
+However, there are a couple of items to consider: the Solar thematic rely more on "human paragon" rather than "sun-powered."
 This effect would not be as appropriate as a Dragon-Blooded being able to stand in a plume of fire.
 As well, with all of the other rules written and in place, the Charm description has already become medium length.
-There is no inherent rule about a charm’s description length, but it is a quick and easy metric to see if the charm has too much (or little) stuffed into it.
+There is no inherent rule about a charm's description length, but it is a quick and easy metric to see if the charm has too much (or little) stuffed into it.